warte67/alpha_6809/README.md

  development stages.
-While this alpha version is more-or-less complete (with the exception of GPIO and audio support), the beta version will be developed in privite until more feature complete.
+While this alpha version is more-or-less complete (with the exception of GPIO and audio support), the beta version will be developed in private until more feature complete.

  The ALPHA_6809 Project was implemented as a proof of concept and a viability experiment.
 I am